ORTools4MTEX/ORTools/README.md

 ---

 ### [plotMap_packets](./src/plotMap_packets.m)
-The function plots the map of child grains colored according to their packet ID.
+This function plots an ebsd map by colorising child grains according to their crystallographic packet ID.
+It also outputs the area fraction of each crystallographic packet.

 - Syntax
   -  plotMap_packets(job)
 - Input
   - job      - @parentGrainReconstructor
-- Option
+- Options
-  - colormap - colormap string
+  - colormap - colormap variable
   - grains   - Plot grain data instead of EBSD data

 <p align="center">